-Our success: five west-African countries lower their sulphur thresholds
+Our success: west-African countries lower their sulphur thresholds

-Despite the irresponsible practices of Swiss commodities traders who are unwilling to give up their lucrative business model, Public Eye has achieved a great deal.
+Despite the irresponsible practices of Swiss commodity traders who are unwilling to give up their lucrative business model, Public Eye has achieved a great deal.
 Our revelations led to a wave of outrage in Africa and received media attention around the world.
-Together with our partners in Ghana, Nigeria, Mali and the Ivory Coast we advocate enforceable fuel standards.
+Together with our partners in Ghana, Nigeria, Mali and the Ivory Coast we advocated for strict fuel standards.

 Following major protests, Ghana’s government significantly improved its national sulphur standard and as of July 2017 lowered the sulphur content permitted by the state for diesel imports sixtyfold.

 The Dirty Diesel report revelations also triggered action from the West African economic community ECOWAS.
 In February 2020, oil and environment ministers adopted the new binding standards for imported fuel, which came into force on 1 January 2021.
 The maximum thresholds for diesel and petrol were lowered to 50 ppm – a level at which catalytic converters and particle filters still function.
 Combined with the new standards for the import of second-hand cars, adopted at the same time, this will significantly reduce air pollution.